 This past year produced the second favorite to win, as Mendelsshon won at fairly big odds of 5-1 in what was a very spread out field in terms of post-time odds.

 Otherwise, the average payout on the Juvenile Turf winner over the years has been around 7-1, with Nownownow and Wrote (12-1 in 2011) both scoring the win at double-digit odds.

 Consider the Favorites

-Although favorites have come up short in the Juvenile Turf in nine of 10 races, it’s important to note that outside of actually winning, favorites have done very well in the race, finishing second four times and third twice for a total of seven in-the-money finishes.
+Although favorites have come up short in the Juvenile Turf in 10 of 11 races, it’s important to note that outside of actually winning, favorites have done very well in the race, finishing second four times and third twice for a total of seven in-the-money finishes.
 That is slightly above the accepted average for thoroughbred horse racing.

 Part of the challenge of horse racing handicapping (the most fun part) is finding the overlooked longshot that will key big payouts.
 But the other equally important part is balancing that against the fact the betting public is typically very good at identifying the horse most likely to win.

 Horses going into the Breeders’ Cup Juvenile Turf are only in their first year of racing and usually only have a few races on their resume with which to evalute their status.

 Only one winner of the previous five (Outstrip, 2013) was a European-bred horse but four of five had done all of their racing overseas before shipping to the US to win the BC Juvenile Turf.
 This was also the case with Mendelssohn in 2017, as he is a Kentucky bred colt who had run all four of his previous races in Ireland and the UK.